 2. Set Your Ground Rules and Use a Keyword for More Personal Requests

-Let them know in advance if you need to be up super early for work and that will affect them, or if there’s anything else about you or your place they should know.
+Let them know in advance if you need to be up super early for work and that will affect them, or if there’s anything else at all about you or your place they should know.

 People that take the time to read everything are more likely to be genuinely interested in making connections with new people, not just cutting and pasting messages so that they don’t have to fork out for a hostel.
+That’s the kind of person you want sharing your home!

 3. Be Picky